dewanggatrustha/helloday-app/README.md

     npm start
     ```

-- Open <http://localhost:3000> with your browser to see the result.
+- Open <http://localhost:3000> with your browser to see the result

 <br>
 ## Side Note

 - You're recommended to change the MapBox access token key to your own key if you want to use your own map style, get your own key at <a href="https://www.mapbox.com/">Mapbox</a>.
-Change the access token key at HelloDay Map
+Change the access token key at HelloDay Map Component

     ```bash
     mapboxgl.accessToken = "YourOwnAccessToken";